canemdormienti/Opencore-Opencanopy-Themes/README.md

 **THEME: CPK**

-This theme is intended for **OpenCore 0.7.3 and 0.7.4** (updated to comply with the Flavours system).
+This theme is intended for **OpenCore 0.7.3 to 0.7.6** (updated to comply with the Flavours system).

 https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Flavours.md

-It continues to work from OpenCore 0.7.7 to OpenCore 0.7.9 (as of March, 2022).
-See NOTE below.
+It continues to work from **OpenCore 0.7.7 to OpenCore 0.7.9 (as of March, 2022).
+See NOTE below.**